atikhobaev/atikhobaev/README.md

 ## Hi there 👋

-I am Andrey and I am a Python Backend developer, maybe want to be Fullstack developer 🤔.
+I am Andrey and I am a Python Backend developer.

-🔥 Now I am improving my qualifications at Yandex.Praktikum as a backend developer.

 ### 🛠️ Commonly used Languages and Tools